michaelxzhang/serial_to_pcap/readme.txt

 # serial_to_pcap
 Convert serial communication traffic to pcapng that could be read and analyzed by Wireshark.

+For example, sometime you have the protocol traffic, and you want to analyze it.
+Use this tool, you can convert your protocol traffic into pcapng and load with Wireshark.

 Wirtten by AutoHotKey scripts.

 Currently supported protocol: